Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

       * Right next to it you will find a drop down to select the character encoding and collation.
 Scroll near to the bottom of the list and select "utf8mb4\_unicode\_ci"
       * Click "Create"

 Next, create a new user and password for the `platform` database.
-The username and password can be anything; we will use `ushahidi` for both in this example.
+The username and password can be anything; we will use `streetsignal` for both in this example.
 Select the `platform` database and execute the query below:

 ```
-CREATE USER 'ushahidi'@'127.0.0.1' IDENTIFIED BY 'ushahidi';
+CREATE USER 'streetsignal'@'127.0.0.1' IDENTIFIED BY 'streetsignal';
 ```

 Now, grant all priviledges on the `plaform` database to this user by running the below command:

 ```
-GRANT ALL PRIVILEGES ON plaform.* TO 'ushahidi'@'127.0.0.1';
+GRANT ALL PRIVILEGES ON plaform.* TO 'streetsignal'@'127.0.0.1';
 ```

 #### Obtain the code